 Remember the rule: If you want to enjoy the benefits this annuity provides, you must allow the insurance company to hold your funds.

-Bonus money for choosing an annuity: A bonus does add to your account value but only under certain rules, be very transparent about how a bonus works and how if held long term, the bonus can add to the benefits they can enjoy.
+Bonus money for choosing an annuity: A bonus does add to your account value but only under specific rules, be very transparent about how a bonus works, and how if held long term, the bonus can add to the benefits they can enjoy.
 Bonuses are not free; they are earned via vesting, years the contract is kept in force.
 Explain exactly how the vesting works and make sure your prospect signs a form stating they fully understand it.
-Hopefully, as new products come to market insurance companies will simplify this very complicated system of earning the bonus.
-Transparent by both the insurance company and the agent are once again essential.
+Hopefully, as new products come to market, insurance companies will simplify this very complicated system of earning the bonus.
+Transparent by both the insurance company and the agent is once again essential.

-Yield calculation: Probably nothing is quite as confusing as for how the yield is calculated on a Fixed Indexed Annuity (FIA).
+Yield calculation: Probably nothing is quite as confusing as to how the yield is calculated on a Fixed Indexed Annuity (FIA).
 But things are getting better, and insurance companies are streamlining the actual information process.
-But we as agents must make sure our prospects and clients understand caps, participation rates and the “fine” print.
+But we as agents must make sure our prospects and clients understand caps, participation rates, and the “fine” print.

-Transparency is vitally important and it should be embraced by agents, insurance companies and our consuming public should demand it.
+Transparency is vitally important, and agents, insurance companies should embrace it, and our consuming public should demand it.
 Transparency will make us better agents; insurance companies’ better product providers.
 Transparency will strengthen the bond with those who will enjoy the benefits these marvelous products provide.